Today is Presidents’ Day in the United States. If you didn’t know, President Nixon started Presidents’ Day to honor all past presidents of the U.S.

 Millard Fillmore

-He was a lawyer, political leader, minister of finance, diplomat and statesman.
-He was educated in the state schools, studied law, and was admitted to the bar in 1813.
+He was a lawyer, political leader, minister of finance, diplomat, and statesman.
+He was educated in public schools, studied law, and was admitted to the bar in 1813.

 Franklin Pierce